FAQs (Frequently Asked Questions)

 What courses would I take as a Montgomery Scholar in the second year?

-In your second year you will continue taking courses in your major as well as three courses worth nine credits with your fellow Montgomery Scholars: an honors communication/speech class, and an honors capstone/research in the disciplines course that is team-taught with an honors international relations class.
+In your second year you will continue taking courses in your major as well as two courses worth six credits with your fellow Montgomery Scholars: an honors capstone/research in the disciplines course that is team-taught with an honors international relations class.

 What are the requirements of honors courses?